 - to offer an opportunity to learn and gain an appreciation for the responsibilities and ethics of being an Agrologist

 - to encourage the continuing professional development of the individual

 The Registrar and Credentials Committee will process new applications and have these ratified approximately 6-8 weeks or earlier depending on the work load and difficulty and completeness of the application.
 Articling Agrologists will be directed to the BCIA website to obtain a copy of the Agrologists Act, Bylaws, the Code of Ethics and an outline of the activities required to be completed during the A.Ag. term.

 The branch is encouraged to have a member assigned to administer the branch Articling Agrologist program - the branch A.Ag.
 Coordinator.
-This person will contact the new A.Ag. and will work with the A.Ag. to select a suitable mentor to guide and encourage the new member and confirm that the A.Ag. completes the requirements of the program.
+This person may contact the new A.Ag. regarding branch activities and if needed in assist in finding a suitable mentor in order to guide and encourage the new member in completing the requirements of the program.
 The A.Ag. program is for a minimum period of two years and the member must be employed in the practice of agrology for the equivalent of two years (unless a reduction in term has been granted).
+If the member is not employed the A.Ag. term is extended accordingly.
 The A.Ag. program is the responsibility of the local branch.

-A mentor’s report/letter must be sent to the Registrar prior to the Articling Agrologist gaining Professional Agrologist (P.Ag.) status.
-This report must confirm that appropriate work and professional development experience has been completed and contain a recommendation that the Articling Agrologist gain professional status.
+A mentor’s report/letter must be submitted prior to the Articling Agrologist gaining Professional Agrologist (P.Ag.) status, under the 'AAg Program' tab in the member profile near the end of the A.Ag. term.
+This report must confirm that appropriate work and professional development experience has been completed and contains a recommendation that the Articling Agrologist gain professional status.